Chocolate Covered Cherries with that liquid center aren't nearly as hard to make as they might seem. In fact, they are quite easy and quite delicious.

 There is a 1 ounce bottle, but only a few dollars difference in price, so I went with the 4 ounce size.

-I only used ½ tsp of the invertase in a batch of Chocolate Covered Cherries and the centers were quite liquidy after 2 weeks.
-I have thought about trying to increase that to 1 tsp and see if they liquify quicker or better, but didn't have time to test it out.
-I don't think it would hurt to add 1 tsp though.
+I only used ½ teaspoon of the invertase in a batch of Chocolate Covered Cherries and the centers were quite liquidy after 2 weeks.
+I have thought about trying to increase that to 1 teaspoon and see if they liquify quicker or better, but didn't have time to test it out.
+I don't think it would hurt to add 1 teaspoon though.

 I have heard that people also soak their cherries in brandy or another type of liquor for a while, then dry them and the liquor breaks down the sugar and liquifies the center.
 I haven't tried it that way, so I'm not so sure how well it works.